elastic/kibana/rfcs/text/0000_alert_actions_service.md

 });
 ```

-*Note: instances are saved objects that are space specific*
+*Note: instances are saved objects that are space aware*

 ## The Connectors